toiletman74/nqasm/README.md

 # How to use

-1. Open a command prompt and run the command <newserv.exe location> disassamble-quest-script <quest.bin location>.
+1. Open a command prompt and run the command

+*<newserv.exe location> disassamble-quest-script --bb <quest.bin location>* (replace the --bb with whatever version of pso you're making the quest for)

 If your quest is in the form of a .qst, run the decode-qst command first.

 2. In visual studio code open the new quest.bin.txt that newserv created. (it'll be created in the same folder as your quest.bin)